We encourage you to explore a range of teachers and styles to find those which really work for you.

 Having a different focus week on week, we will also look at managing and maintaining a healthy back through developing a self-practice.

-Flow, Relax & Rejuvenate: This class combines active postures & vinyasa flow with restorative yoga, creating an energizing and nourishing balance for body, heart & mind.
+Flow and Restore: This class combines active postures & vinyasa flow with restorative yoga, creating an energizing and nourishing balance for body, heart & mind.
 The dynamic and fluid practices will heat the body and build strength, endurance and flexibility.
 The quiet, restorative posture will help relax the muscles, tissues, organs and nervous system… encouraging a release of deeply held tension while replenishing energy.
 Open to all levels.

 Gentle Yoga with Yoga Nidra